ArcturusSky/holbertonschool-printf/README.md

 - Arc will:
   - write the documentation (`REAMDE.md`)
   - code the `get_specifier_function.c` file
+  - Correcting and provide test environnement and tests in general.

 - Xavier will:
   - write the Flowchart.
   - code the `print_specifiers_functions.c` (the three first specifiers)
+  - The MANPAGE redaction and implement

  - Teamwork:
    - `main.h` file
    - `_printf` file

-- The MANPAGE will be a team effort throughout the project.

 Note : This `README.md` will be updated several times as the project progresses.